MicrosoftDocs/win32/desktop-src/TermServ/win32-tsgatewayradiusserver.md

 - AagWmi.dll
 api_type:
 - DllExport
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_TSGatewayRADIUSServer class

 Describes a Remote Authentication Dial-In User Service (RADIUS) server, which has a set of Remote Desktop Services connection authorization policies (RD CAPs).

 RADIUS is an industry-standard protocol that is used to transmit authentication, authorization, and configuration information between a server computer and an authenticating server, called a RADIUS server, with a database that stores user information.
 For more information, see [RADIUS Protocol](Http://Go.Microsoft.Com/FWLink/p/?LinkID=5919).